Yale awarded the first Ph.D. degrees in the United States.

 For admitted students only:

 Final official transcripts may be traditional paper transcripts or certified electronic transcripts.
-In either case they are sent to us only from the issuing institution or its authorized agent.
-If the transcript you are sending is for a degree program only have the final transcript sent showing the award of the degree - no interim transcript is necessary.
+In either case, they they must be sent to us directly from the issuing institution or its authorized agent.
+If the transcript is for a degree program, please wait to send the final transcript until the degree has been awarded - no interim transcript is necessary.
 If your institution is able to send a certified electronic transcript it should be sent to:

 This address is for institutional use only.
 Transcripts sent to this address by the student will not be accepted.